mapprotocol/developer-docs/docs/fundamentals/smart-contracts/evm.md

 ### permissionless

 Anyone can write a smart contract and deploy it to the blockchain network.
-All you need to do is learn how to code in a [smart contract language](/docs/mapo-stack/compatible-evm/solidity_en.md) and have enough MAPO coins to deploy your contract.
-Deploying a smart contract is technically a transaction, so just like you need to pay a gas fee for a simple MAPO coin transfer, you also need to pay a [gas fee](/docs/base/gas/index_en.md) for deploying a smart contract.
+All you need to do is learn how to code in a [smart contract language](./basics.md) and have enough MAPO coins to deploy your contract.
+Deploying a smart contract is technically a transaction, so just like you need to pay a gas fee for a simple MAPO coin transfer, you also need to pay a [gas fee](../blockchain/gas.md) for deploying a smart contract.
 However, the gas cost for contract deployment is much higher.

 MAPO provides a developer-friendly smart contract programming language:

 - Solidity

-However, smart contracts must be compiled before they can be deployed so that the EVM virtual machine can interpret and store them. [more about compile](/docs/mapo-stack/compatible-evm/compile_en.md)
+However, smart contracts must be compiled before they can be deployed so that the EVM virtual machine can interpret and store them.
+[More about development](./development.md).

 ### composability

 Smart contracts on MAPO are public and can be thought of as open APIs.
 This means you can call other smart contracts within your own, greatly extending the range of possible functionality.
 Contracts can even deploy other contracts.

-Learn more about the [composability of smart contracts](/docs/mapo-stack/compatible-evm/composability_en.md).
+Learn more about the [composability of smart contracts](./basics.md).

 ### limitations